 Students in the grade 3-5 sample took two different reading comprehension tests.
 They had 15 minutes to complete the first one, CCSS reading, and 30 minutes to complete the second one, MCRC reading.
 The actual reading comprehension measures used varied slightly by grade.
-Students in grades 3 and 4 were administered a CCSS reading comprehension measure originally written for students in third grade, while students in grade 5 were administered a CCSS reading comprehension measure originally written for students in third grade, while students in fourth grade.
-Cross-grade CCSS reading measures were used intentionally, to ensure that low-performing students at each grade level would be able to respond to a sufficient number of comprehension items to enable model testing.
+Students in grades 3 and 4 were administered a CCSS reading comprehension measure originally written for students in third grade, while students in grade 5 were administered a CCSS reading comprehension measure originally written for students in fourth grade.
 In all cases, the CCSS reading measure included three short (approximately 200 word) non-fiction prose passages of Informational Text, each followed by five multiple choice questions.
 Each question had one correct answer and two plausible distractors.
 Students read the passage silently and then selected the answer they thought was the best from the three answer options provided.
 Students scored one point for each correct answer, for a possible 15 points on the CCSS measure.

 The MCRC measure administered to students in each grade was unique to students in that grade and was originally written for students at the grade in which it was used in this study.
-For students in the Grade 3-5 sample, each MCRC measure consisted of an original work of narrative fiction approximately 1500 words long, followed by 20 multiple choice questions: 7 tested literal comprehension, 7 inferential comprehension, and 6 evaluative comprehension.
+Each MCRC measure consisted of an original work of narrative fiction approximately 1500 words long, followed by 20 multiple choice questions: 7 tested literal comprehension, 7 inferential comprehension, and 6 evaluative comprehension.
 Each question had one correct answer and two plausible distractors.
 As with the CCSS measure, students read the passage silently and then selected the answer they thought was the best from the three answer options provided.
-Students scored one point for each correct answer, for a possible 20 points on the MCRC measure in grades 3-5.
+Students scored one point for each correct answer, for a possible 20 points on the MCRC measure.